MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-prompts.md

 ### AIReply

-Draft a reply to the provided message.
+Draft a reply to the message that you provide.
+For example, this prompt drafts a reply to a customer's review of a product.

 #### Input for AIReply